redhat-developer/devspaces-chectl/README.md

   $ dsc server:update

 OPTIONS
+  -a, --installer=olm|operator                             Installer type.
+If not set, default is olm for OpenShift >=
+                                                           4.2, and operator for earlier versions.

   -h, --help                                               show CLI help

   -n, --chenamespace=chenamespace                          Red Hat OpenShift Dev Spaces Openshift Project.
 Default to